Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 The supply chain risk for plumbing and sewer inspection services is low.
 Because service providers require a few tools and supplies, upstream providers of these tools pose little risk.
-Providers of upstream purchases associated with transportation, such as fuel, do, however, pose some threat to the supply chain.
-The price...
+Also, while the coronavirus pandemic has caused some supply chain disruptions for inputs, suppliers do not rely on a consistent stream...
 Subscribe to learn more.